 If a DSA already exists, for example, where accommodation is contracted as part of a nomination agreement, this should be reviewed to ensure the process for sharing information in high or severe risk situations is clearly articulated and has an established lawful basis.

-A best practice example of a university-PBSA data sharing agreement can be found here.
+View a best practice example of a university- PBSA data sharing agreement.